cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.0.8 =

+* AddToCart new option: fire the event on the Checkout Page.
+It will be helpful for some websites with customized structure.

+* The AddToCart event was improved to work with AJAX buttons on single product pages.
+This will help to catch events on a number of themes that use AJAX on the product pages.

+* We made additional changes to ensure compatibility with Facebook for WooCommerce latest version.

 = PixelYourSite 5.0.7 =